 Strawberry CD Booth- If you like what you see at Strawberry, take it home with you!
 The CD Booth sells releases from an assortment of performers, including most Main Stage acts.
 In addition, some Main Stage musicians will visit the booth following their show to sell merchandise and sign CD’s.

 Strawberry Drink Booth- Where do you go when you are thirsty?
-The Drink Booth serves soda, water, milk, flavored waters, assorted juices, and ICE.
+The Drink Booth serves soda, water, flavored waters, assorted juices, and ICE.

 Strawberry Artisans- The Strawberry Artisans features some of the finest crafts and artwork throughout the west.
 Hand-crafted jewelry, fiber arts, glassware, photography, pottery, and many modes of wearable art are just some of what is represented at the Strawberry Artisans.